 Adult beetles begin this beehive nightmare by flying into the hive and laying eggs.
 Any colony that may be weak or under populated is unable to chase the beetles or remove eggs and larva.

 It is the beetle larva that do the actual damage to a bee colony.
 They can take down even a strong hive if allowed to multiply unchecked.

 While it is impossible to prevent Small Hive Beetles from flying into the hive.
 (They are smaller than honey bees.)
 Beekeepers employ various methods of keeping their numbers under control.

 From choosing the best hive locations to keeping strong colonies and even placing traps in the hive – it is a battle each summer.
 There is no perfect method for controlling Small Hive Beetles.

 This is seriously silly but it can work-at least it works a little bit.
 Some beekeepers have built their own homemade new anti-beetle weapon.
 It is called a “pooter” or aspirator.

 I am not kidding – every beekeeper (especially in the south) needs a pooter !
 Maybe not the kind of pooter you are thinking about – but a special insect collection device .

 You can purchase one or make one yourself using items you may already have at home.
 Discover Wildlife has a handy instruction sheet here.

-I made my own pooter using a plastic honey container, with some screen and aquarium tubing.
+You can make your own pooter using a plastic honey container, some screen and aquarium airline tubing.

 Using The Insect Pooter